junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "That's Hannah," Cas points at the angel statue on the fountain when they pass it.
 "I know her."

 "What, really?
 A real angel?"
 Dean takes a second look at the statue.
 The female figure looks more human than any angel he came to know in the past few years, wearing a long silky robe instead of in any suits.
-A pair of wings stretching from her shoulders.
+A pair of wings stretch elegantly from her shoulder blades.
+She looks down at people passing by the fountain with a look of compassionate tenderness.

 "No harp or halo?"
+Dean jokes.

 Cas's eyes are still on the static statue, as if he's looking at something *inside* the statue that Dean can't see.
 "Not her true form, but the statue, that's for Angel of Water.
 And water is her charge.
-I think I can even hear her just from the statue, I don't know it's possible."
+I think I can even hear her just from the statue, maybe it's the water singing."

 "And those are her children?"
 Dean points at the four small baby angels around the base of the fountain.

 "The cherubs?"
 Cas shifts his attention to those chubby little statues, "No, she doesn't have any children.
-I think those are just human imagination of what cherubs look like, wrong as always.
-They are not impotent babies wearing diapers, much like cupids."
+Those are just human imagination of what cherubs look like -- wrong as always -- they are not impotent babies wearing diapers, much like cupids."

-"Yeah I remember that naked dude two three years ago."
+"Yeah I remember that naked dude two, three years ago."
 Dean chuckles at the memory.

 "They're good arts with nice names, nonetheless."
 Cas tilts his head, examining them carefully.